Dear SaaStr: Should I Tell VCs How Much I Want Them to Invest?

-It tells me how much you need to get to the next level (it simplifies your entire business plan into one number), and it tells me if you are in my sandbox or not.
+- It tells a VC how much you need to get to the next level (it simplifies your entire business plan into one number), and

 Telling me you need $750k tells me one thing. $2m another. $5m yet more. $10m tells me you are really ready to scale.
 Which is too late a stage for me, but not many others.